-Live Bald Eagle and raptor programs, exhibits, birding experts on
+Live Bald Eagle and raptor programs, educational exhibits & displays

-everyone is welcome to attend these programs.
-The event is co-sponsored by Effigy Mounds National Monument and the
+will also be open February 21-23 for tours.
+The Bald Eagle event is co-sponsored by Effigy Mounds National Monument and the

 If you would like to report Bald Eagle activities in the area, email your report to this web site or contact the Chamber of Commerce office, 1-800-732-1673.